-Florida Women's Basketball Set to Face No. 13 Oklahoma - ESPN 98.1 FM / 850 AM WRUF
+Florida Women's Basketball Set To Face No. 13 Oklahoma - ESPN 98.1 FM / 850 AM WRUF

-Florida women’s basketball will host No. 13 Oklahoma on Thursday.
+The Florida women’s basketball team will host No. 13 Oklahoma on Thursday.
 The Gators are coming off a close loss and looking to improve.

 The all-time record stands at 1-1, so a win is crucial for each team.
-Last time these teams met in Dec 2022, Oklahoma defeated the Gators 95-79 at a neutral site.
+Last time these teams met was in Dec.
+2022, when Oklahoma defeated the Gators 95-79 at a neutral site.

 Looking Back

-Oklahoma (21-6, 9-5 SEC) is coming off an impressive 94-54 win over Arkansas on Sunday.
-The Sooners dominated the ball the entire game, ending the match on a 9-0 run.
+Oklahoma (21-6, 9-5 SEC) is coming off an impressive 94-54 win against Arkansas on Sunday.
+The Sooners dominated the ball the entire game, ending the game on a 9-0 run.
 The win marks OU’s fifth consecutive and locked the team into a top eight seed at the SEC Tournament next week.
-Oklahoma is now guaranteed at last one BYE in Greenville, South Carolina.
+Oklahoma is now guaranteed at last one Bye in Greenville, South Carolina.

 Meanwhile, Florida (14-14, 5-9) came up short 86-78 against No. 15 Tennessee at home on Sunday.
-The Gators kept up with the Lady Vols at the start, outscoring them in the first two quarters and leading the game 37-28 going into the second half.
-However, Tennessee fought back after the break, going on a 11-4 run to start the third quarter and retaking the lead 65-57 to start the final ten minutes of play.
+The Gators kept up with the Lady Vols at the start, outscoring them in the first two quarters and leading 37-28 going into the second half.
+However, Tennessee fought back after the break, going on a 11-4 run to start the third quarter and retaking the lead 65-57 to start the final 10 minutes.
 During the fourth quarter, the Gators added 21 points to the scoreboard, but so did UT.

 final#GoGators | Presented by @WellsFargo pic.twitter.com/JOWXAI44lQ